-30 We use this measure as an outcome in equation (1) as follows: if the make of car i is Honda, and the winner of the car is buyer j, we replace Y{ik} with the percent of all cars purchased by buyer j which were Hondas.
+38 We use this measure as an outcome in equation (1) as follows: if the make of car i is Honda, and the winner of the car is buyer j, we replace Y{ik} with the percent of all cars purchased by buyer j which were Hondas.
+It is important to note that we are only able to calculate these measures for the winning bidder for a given auction sale, not for other bidders.